Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 The diagnosis of a ranula involves a combination of clinical examination and specific tests:

-- Clinical Examination: The initial diagnosis is usually based on the clinical presentation.
+- Clinical Examination: Initial assessment involves a thorough examination of the oral cavity and surrounding tissue.
 A healthcare professional will evaluate the size, location, and consistency of the swelling.
 A typical ranula is a bluish, translucent swelling on the floor of the mouth.

 - Medical History: Discussing any recent trauma or surgeries in the mouth area can aid in the diagnosis.

-- Imaging Studies: Ultrasound is a common imaging technique used to assess the nature of the cyst.
-For larger or plunging ranulas, MRI or CT scans might be employed to gauge their extent, especially if they spread into the neck area.
+- Imaging Test: Ultrasound is a common imaging technique used to assess the nature of the cyst.
+Magnetic resonance imaging (MRI) and computed tomography (CT) scans are helpful in evaluating deeper or plunging ranulas, especially if they spread into the neck area.

 - Fine Needle Aspiration (FNA): In cases where the diagnosis is uncertain, a small amount of fluid can be aspirated from the cyst using a fine needle.
 The aspirated fluid’s appearance, typically clear and thick like mucus, can confirm the diagnosis.

-- Histopathological Examination: While not routinely done for typical ranulas, in uncertain cases, a biopsy might be taken and examined under a microscope to rule out other potential diagnoses.
+- Histopathological Examination (Biopsy): While not routinely done for typical ranulas, in uncertain cases, a biopsy may be necessary to differentiate a ranula from other cysts like dermoid cysts or to rule out malignancies.

 1. Needle Aspiration